 The intent of the mahr is to provide some financial security for the wife in the event she no longer can rely on her husband to support her.
 Because of this, only a small portion of the mahr is paid at the time of the marriage, with payment of most of it deferred until later.

-Over the last three decades, there has been a very uneven response by Canadian courts to the enforcement of mahr.
 Some courts have seen the mahr as a form of domestic contract and enforced it under those provisions of family law.
 Others have ruled that it is a religious document and so unenforceable by the court.

 There is, now, a body of case law that has found that, when properly prepared, mahr is a form of pre-nuptial agreement and, so, enforceable.